gzomer/teleport/README.md

 The app understands what you are saying by using Wit.AI speech recognition and its advanced NLP features.

-Here is a list of the support commands:
+Here is a list of the supported commands:

 Travel around the world
 - Take me to Rome